mxbi/zoomintobooks/README.md

 Allows for opening arbitrary linked resources by URL, and displaying them to the user.

 - WelcomeActivity.java

+Beginning activity where the user chooses how they want to select the book.

 **See also** `\app\src\main\java\com\uniform\zoomintobooks\common\helpers`, which contains many helper classes used within the activities above.